Shalivahana: Shalivahana era

 According to some historically inaccurate legends, one of Shalivahana's victories marked the beginning of the Saka era (also known as "Shalivahana era").
 The earliest association of Shalivahana with the era beginning in 78 CE is found in the Kannada language work Udbhatakavya by Somaraja (1222 CE).
 The next earliest association is found in the Tasgaon plates (1251 CE) of the Yadava king Krishna.
 Some works, such as Muhurta-Martanda suggest that this era starts from Shalivahana's birth.
 Others, such as Kalpa-Pradipa (c.
 1300 CE) of Jinaprabha Suri, suggest that the era marks Shalivahana's victory over Vikramaditya.

-Dineshchandra Sircar suggests that the association of the northern king Vikramaditya with Vikrama era (also historically inaccurate) might have led the southern scholars to fabricate a similar legend of their own.
+Dineshchandra Sircar suggests that the association of the northern king Vikramaditya with the Vikrama era (also historically inaccurate) might have led the southern scholars to fabricate a similar legend of their own.
 An attempt to forget the foreign association of the era's name might have been another factor.
 Shalivahanas belong to the Kulala caste.

-The Shalivahana Era is started by the Shalivahana king who is the grandson of legendary king Vikramaditya.
+The Shalivahana Era is started by the Shalivahana king, who is the grandson of the legendary king Vikramaditya.
 Chandramana is adopted in the Shalivahana Era.
 Chandramana is the easiest one compared to Suryamana.